This blush is great! Even LISA ELDRIDGE recommends this.) youtu.be/MyAl-E7z19A

 Scarcely shows up on my warm olive skin tone.
-I found that my brush did not pick up much of the product as it's very dusty and insufficiently pigmented.
+I found that my brush did not pick up much of the product as it's very dusty and the colour payoff is abysmal.
 It took me about 3 applications to get some trace of transfer action going on.
 Not impressed.

 I have light beige-medium beige skin an this product did not show up at all.
 I was extremely disappointed, as this product has NO pigment.
 Even when trying it on my pale wrist, no color showed up - even after layering it multiple times.
 Unless you are bone pale, this blush will not show up on your skin.